Click here for a full recording of this presentation by Allan Rholfs.

 People would refer to it as Compassionate Communication, sometimes he would too.

-And still it is so, I mean that’s the name of many groups instead of Nonviolent Communication, in
+And still it is so, I mean that’s the name of many groups instead of Nonviolent Communication, in the attempt to make it a positive word as opposed to a negative one.

 experience Marshall in the contradiction of these two elements.